animaomnium/animaomnium.github.io/content/optional-if-expressions.md

 Taking a step back, in all honesty, I'm not a huge fan of if-expressions and, well, [booleans][16] in general.
 In the long run, I think that [pattern-matching][17] on [structured data][18] is a much cleaner and less [error-prone][19] route.
 The issue of [deeply-nested pattern-matching][20] can be resolved with a little sugar (e.g. [`do`][21]/[`with`][22]/[`use`][23] notation in [Haskell][24]/[Koka][25]/[Gleam][26]): there's no reason not to `match`!

 But until then, let's at least make the if-expressions we have now a little nicer!
-What do you think?

 [1]: https://twitter.com/munificentbob
 [2]: http://journal.stuffwithstuff.com/2023/01/03/type-checking-if-expressions/